 I’ve found a lot of great secondhand things over the years, but I consider this to be one of my best thrift store finds ever in Denmark!
 I’ve been looking for a vintage granny chic pocketbook like this for aeons and have found quite a few, but the insides are usually gross, or the leather is cracked, or they just look tired.
 Not this one!
 It’s in pristine condition and even came with a little mirror.
 I have a feeling its previous owner “saved it for good” as my grandmother used to say.

 I’ve been thrift shopping on and off since the early ’90s.
 I wish I had photos of some of my treasures from that era.
 I scored most of my best thrift store finds ever back then because stuff from the 1960s and ’70s was just hitting the shops and I’d often find things like a vintage 1960s faux leopard fur swing coat, Gunne Sax dresses, and psychedelic mini-dresses that I thought looked so cool with my fishnets and 8-eye Doc Martens.
-I wish I’d held onto some of those things because my style has evolved over the years, but the 60s have always been my fashion muse.
+I wish I’d held onto some of those things because my style has evolved over the years, but the 60s have always been my style muse.

 While I love my Louis Vuitton handbags, the stress of carrying them isn’t always worth it.
 This vintage pocketbook is a perfect alternative.
 I love that it’s classic without being pretentious, and pretty without being precious.
 It’ll go perfectly with summer dresses, my poncho, and my (growing collection of) Swedish Hasbeens.
 My new pair of black Fredricas came today and I love them almost as much as my red ones!
-Now that I’m single again I can afford to treat myself well and often :)
+Now that I’m single again I can treat myself well and often :)